soronity/Assembly-projects/README.md

 # Assembly-projects

 Some assembly projects done for the lolz.
 Right now it includes the beginning of my own Assembly language, Assembly#.
-I aim to make an interpreter, compiler and emulator, all written in C.
+I aim to make an interpreter for it in C.